sebastian-sampayo/Vehicle-Detection-Udacity/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used two sizes of windows to search for cars in the image from the camera.
 A middle one of 90x90 to search for far and near-far vehicles, and a big one of 180x180 for the nearest vehicles.
 Furthermore, I set an overlap of 80% of the window, so I can detect smoother changes when a vehicle moves around the image.
+I play with this values in the file `pipeline.py`.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on those two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]